iravella/awesome-free-software/README.md

 - [Pinta](https://pinta-project.com/) - Gtk# clone of Paint.NET.
 - [Piskel](http://www.piskelapp.com/) - Online sprite editor.

+### Security Software

+- [Keepass](https://keepass.info/) - A free, open-source password manager that securely stores passwords and sensitive information in an encrypted database.
+- [ZAP](https://www.zaproxy.org/) -  A popular, free security tool maintained by an international team of volunteers.
+- [NMAP](https://nmap.org/) - Nmap is a free and open-source tool used for network security scanning.

 ### IDEs

 - [Eclipse](https://www.eclipse.org/eclipseide/) - Extensible IDE that supports the latest Java versions as well as other languages.